 Will all our work be done freelance?
 A robot in the next cubicle?
 How long will the 60+ stay on the job?
 What's our role as futurists in helping our clients understand and work with the changes?
 As well, futurists are evolving and expanding their profession in new directions.
 How will that change us?

-Join APF's professional futurists as we explore what the changing future of work means to us.
-Enjoy and learn in an interactive experience, with knowledgeable members of our community and outside speakers.
+APF's professional futurists explored what the changing future of work means to us, in an interactive experience with knowledgeable members of our community and outside speakers.

 Send questions to Jennifer Jarratt.